Primorskaya Oblast: History

 The Amur region was raided by the 1651 Russian expedition of Yerofey Khabarov, after which the indigenous Daur people were either killed or fled further into territory of Qing China.
-Before the Russian conquest, the territory belonged to the Chinese region of Outer Manchuria.
+After the Russian conquest, the territory became known as Outer Manchuria, or Russian Manchuria.
 The precursor of Primorskaya Oblast was the Albazino Voivodeship that existed 1882-86 and was abolished upon the conclusion of the Sino-Russian border conflicts.
 At first it was part of the Eastern Siberian General Government, but beginning 1884 within the Cis-Amur General Government.

 Originally the oblast included the entire northeastern portion of Russia and territories of the Cis-Amur region.
 It was organized out of the newly acquired territories of the valley of the River Amur, Kamchatka Oblast, and Sakhalin.
 In 1858 the territory bordering along the left-bank of the Amur River to the outlet of the Ussuri River was transferred to the newly established Amur Oblast.

 At that time the region only included four districts: Nikolayevsk, Sofiysk, Okhotsk, Kamchatka.
 According to the Peking Treaty, in 1860 the Ussuri Krai was annexed to the region, based on the Treaty of Aigun and the Convention of Peking.
 During 1880-1888 there was created a separate Vladivostok Military Governorate that included Muravyov-Amursky Peninsula and the port of Vladivostok.
 In 1884 Sakhalin was separated as a separate administrative territory.

 The capital of the oblast was originally Nikolayevsk-on-Amur, during 1880-1888 – Khabarovka (presently named Khabarovsk), and during 1888 it was relocated to Vladivostok.

 In 1920, Primorskaya Oblast was included in the Far Eastern Republic and in 1922 transformed into the Primorskaya Governorate.

 From 1932-39, there existed a region with the same name that was part of the Far Eastern Krai of the Russian SFSR.